 Given the importance of SMBG to diabetes care, government, third-party payers, and others should strive to make the procedure readily accessible and affordable for all patients who require it.
 Thus, SMBG should be an important component of any health care benefits package.

 Because the accuracy of SMBG is instrument and user dependent, it is important for health care providers to evaluate each patient’s monitoring technique, both initially and at regular intervals thereafter.
 Use of calibration and control solutions on a regular basis by patients helps ensure accuracy of results.
-In addition, because laboratory methods measure plasma glucose, most blood glucose monitors approved for home use and some test strips now calibrate blood glucose readings to plasma values.
+In addition, because laboratory methods measure plasma glucose, many blood glucose monitors approved for home use and some test strips now calibrate blood glucose readings to plasma values.
 Plasma glucose values are 10–15% higher than whole blood glucose values, and it is crucial that people with diabetes know whether their monitor and strips provide whole blood or plasma results.

 Optimal use of SMBG requires proper interpretation of the data.
 Patients should be taught how to use the data to adjust MNT, exercise, or pharmacological therapy to achieve specific glycemic goals.
 Health professionals should evaluate at regular intervals the patient’s ability to use SMBG data to guide treatment.
 Although a number of SMBG methods store test results and with a computer interface can provide sophisticated analyses of blood glucose data, it is not known whether use of these data management systems yields better glucose control than patient review of results recorded in a logbook.